FastEval/FastEval/README.md

 Right now, the following benchmarks are supported:
 - [OpenAI evals](https://github.com/openai/evals): Contains various tasks to measure different capabilities of instruction-following language models.
 Uses both basic tasks that are just compared to the solution directly and model-graded tasks where another language model is used for evaluation.
-- [Vicuna Ranking](https://lmsys.org/blog/2023-03-30-vicuna): Uses another more capable model like `gpt-4` or `gpt-3.5-turbo` for comparing outputs of different models and computes win rates and rankings based on these comparisons.
+- [Vicuna Ranking](https://lmsys.org/blog/2023-03-30-vicuna): Uses another more capable model like `gpt-4` or `gpt-3.5-turbo` (used here) for comparing outputs of different models and computes win rates and rankings based on these comparisons.
 - [HumanEval+](https://github.com/evalplus/evalplus): Gives the model the start of a function as input with a docstring comment on what the function is supposed to do.
 The model should then complete the code.
 The model output code is evaluated for correctness by running it against a few tests.
 - CoT: This focuses specifically on the chain-of-thought capabilities of the model.
 It prompts the model to respond to a set of questions step-by-step.
 Currently it only combines [GSM8K](https://github.com/openai/grade-school-math), [BBH](https://github.com/suzgunmirac/BIG-Bench-Hard) and [MMLU](https://arxiv.org/abs/2009.03300) though that may be expanded in the future.
 - [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness): This is the only benchmark that does not take the prompt format into account.
 However, despite this fact, lm-evaluation-harness is popular for evaluating instruction following language models.
 It is therefore part of the evaluation here together with other benchmarks that take the prompt format into account.